iterative/dvc.org/content/docs/command-reference/add.md

 > intermediate and final results (like ML models).

-After checking that each `target` hasn't been added before (or tracked with other DVC commands), a few actions are taken under the hood (if `--to-remote` is not provided):
+After checking that each `target` hasn't been added before (or tracked with other DVC commands), a few actions are taken under the hood:

 1. Calculate the file hash.
-2. Move the file contents to the cache (by default in `.dvc/cache`), using the file hash to form the cached file path.
+2. Move the file contents to the cache (by default in `.dvc/cache`) (if `--to-remote` option given, then move them to the remote storage), using the file hash to form the cached file path.
 (See [Structure of cache directory](/doc/user-guide/dvc-internals#structure-of-the-cache-directory) for more details.)
-3. Attempt to replace the file with a link to the cached data (more details on file linking further down).
+3. Attempt to replace the file with a link to the cached data (unless `--to-remote` option given) (more details on file linking further down).
 4. Create a corresponding `.dvc` file to track the file, using its path and hash to identify the cached data.
 The `.dvc` file lists the DVC-tracked file as an
    <abbr>output</abbr> (`outs` field).
 Unless the `--file` option is used, the